gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "All right then, Blair, what can you say about it?
 What was it?"
 Garry turned to the little biologist.

 "I wonder if we ever saw its natural form."
 Blair looked at the covered mass.
 "It may have been imitating the beings that built that ship — but I don't think it was.
 I think that was its true form.
 Those of us who were up near the bend saw the thing in action; the thing on the table is the result.
 When it got loose, apparently, it started looking around.
 Antarctica still frozen as it was ages ago when the creature first saw it — and froze.
 From my observations while it was thawing out, and the bits of tissue I cut and hardened then, I think it was native to a hotter planet than Earth.
 It couldn't, in its natural form, stand the temperature.
 There is no life-form on Earth that can live in Antarctica during the winter, but the best compromise is the dog.
 It found the dogs, and somehow got near enough to Charnauk to get him.
-The others smelled it — heard it — I don't know — anyway they wwent wild, and broke chains, and attacked it before it was finished.
+The others smelled it — heard it — I don't know — anyway they went wild, and broke chains, and attacked it before it was finished.
 The thing we found was part Charnauk, queerly only half-dead, part Charnauk half-digested by the jellylike protoplasm of that creature, and part the remains of the thing we originally found, sort of melted down to the basic protoplasm.

 "When the dogs attacked it, it turned — into the best fighting thing it could think of.
 Some other-world beast apparently."